varungodbole/prompt-tuning-playbook/README.md

       * Do we have monitoring for the behavior of the model in production?
 Is this deployment important enough to merit that?

 7. Perhaps someday, this entire process of going from input examples to a system instruction will be reliably automated by a meta-optimizer for generating instructions.
 That would be amazing, but we shouldn’t be fooled!
 There’s no free lunch here.
 There’s always a knob that needs to be dialed when working with ML systems.
 There’s always some back-and-forth qualitative work that needs to go into ensuring that our model’s sense of relevancy (i.e “cinematic universe”) is aligned with what we as developers find relevant when presented with a particular dataset of input examples.
 It’ll never be possible to wish away doing the hard work of qualitative analysis for the same reasons that it’ll never be possible to wish away the hard work of training a new member of our engineering team.
 Increasing the abstraction of tooling merely shifts the focus and activation energy of the qualitative work to a different level of abstraction.
 But this isn’t to say that such tooling couldn’t be useful!

+> [!IMPORTANT]
+> It’ll never be possible to wish away doing the hard work of qualitative analysis for the same reasons that it’ll never be possible to wish away the hard work of training a new member of our engineering team.

 ## Some thoughts on when LLMs are useful